In Search Of Yummy-ness

 So I thought, what if I combined the filling from my pumpkin crepes with the graham cracker base from my pumpkin cookie bars?

-The result is a creamy pumpkin pie with a graham cracker crust that beats every other pumpkin pie I've ever made.
+The result is a creamy pumpkin pie recipe with a graham cracker crust that beats every other pumpkin pie I've ever made.

 Ingredients & Substitutions